 - FDA announcement

 - Analyst meeting

 If you spot unusual activity before such an event, then it might be that someone knows something or thinks to know something.
-Make sure to filter those trades by options volume too because you want to make sure that only huge institutional trades are being considered.
+Make sure to filter those trades by options volume, too, because you want to make sure that only substantial institutional trades are being considered.

 Therefore, go for a filter of options volume of at least 1,500 contracts per trade.
 This logic can be used for buying call options and buying put options.

 As mentioned above, never consider selling options naked.
-If that could be done profitability with low risk, then institutions would do it, but they don't.
-Institutions buy call options and buy put options to benefit from the leverage.
+If that could be done profitability with low risk, institutions would do it, but they don’t.
+So instead, institutions buy call options and buy put options to benefit from the leverage.

 As an options trader, you need a scanner to find those trades, a news source to look for catalysts, your quote details to check the open interest, and finally, the options chain within your trading platform to place the trade.

 Investors who are new to options trading should learn to trade options first.
-This can be done by joining the best options trading courses, and by making paper trades within the trading platforms.
+This can be done by joining the best options trading courses and making paper trades within the trading platforms.
 One single click can cost you money.

 You need to be prepared to trade with real money.
 Education is one part, but practicing option trade placements is at least as important as education.

 You need to understand: